tianjunxie/hbonds/README.md

 # hbonds
-Based on the honds currently have, want to develop the code also capable of generating POSCAR with both explicit water solvation and implicit water solvation.
+The code can count the hbond based on geometric criteria (customizable), Meantime generating POSCARs for VASP runs with both full water solvation and partial preserved solvation(non-hbonded removed).

+02/27/17 Update: Added support for TI4P water model support, also support CxHyOz system on Pt, xyz>0.

 06/27 Update:   Added the function to calculate the dipole moment for each hydrogen bond found.